Fritz Angerstein: Biography

 In 1921, Käthe wrote a letter to her husband, telling him that due to her illnesses she could not be the wife he needed.
 After Angerstein had talked to her about the matter, they made the mutual decision to drown themselves, since they were both regularly sick at that time.
-However, when Angerstein was carrying his wife half-way into the water, they heard someone sing a song, which according to Angerstein brought them to their senses again, and aborted their suicide attempt.
+However, when Angerstein was carrying his wife half-way into the water, they heard someone singing a song, which according to Angerstein brought them to their senses again, and they aborted their suicide attempt.
 The same year, Angerstein, together with his wife, mother-in-law and sister-in-law, moved to Haiger after he received free lodging in a villa belonging to his employer, van der Zypen.
 The ground floor consisted of five bureaus for Angerstein and his assistants, first floor living quarters for himself and his wife, his sister-in-law and mother-in-law, and the attic for their maidservant.
 His salary was 390 ℛℳ (Reichsmark) per month, although Angerstein claimed van der Zypen owed him 90,000 ℛℳ.
-Angerstein got into financial troubles, whereupon he began to embezzle money from his employer, which according to court records the total sum was 14,892 ℛℳ.
+Angerstein got into financial troubles, whereupon he began to embezzle money from his employer, which, according to court records, the total sum was 14,892 ℛℳ.
 The fraud was discovered by one of Angerstein's colleagues in November 1924.
 On the Friday before the murders, Angerstein witnessed his wife put away a notebook containing her last wishes, stating she was expecting to die soon.
-Angerstein, on the night of November 30 and December 1 found and read the notebook.
+Angerstein, on the night of November 30 and December 1, found and read the notebook.

 On the Saturday before the murders, Angerstein met with his manager named Nix for wage accounting and paid salaries, where Nix confronted him with the discrepancies in the accounting.
 Startled by six shots during the night in front of the house, his wife began suffering from bloody diarrhea, vomiting, fainting and heart problems due to the agitation.
 Angerstein learned the next day that the shots had been fired during a birthday party, and he began to suffer from severe headaches.